 To get a sense of the magnitude of the problem, consider this: a 2010 study found that over 90 percent of children ages two through eight get more than half of their daily calories from added sugars.
 That's five times the 10 percent limit that the Department of Health and Human Services (HHS) and Department of Agriculture (USDA) have recommended.

 These habits are formed early.
 A 2014 Centers for Disease Control and Prevention (CDC) study found that infants who drank sugar-sweetened beverages were more likely to be consuming these beverages more than once a day at age six.
 And these beverages are often so packed with sugar that a single serving will meet or exceed a child's recommended daily limit.

 The impacts are devastating and costly.
 Higher levels of added sugar consumption mean increased risk of obesity, diabetes, cardiovascular disease, and other chronic illnesses.
-And the risks are magnified in African American, Hispanic and Native American communities, as well as low-income households.
+And the risks are magnified in Black, Hispanic and Native American communities, as well as low-income households.